jaw52/transform-jsx-for-vite/README-EN.md

 npx @jaw52/transform-jsx-for-vite
 ```

-Wait for batch modification of suffix name of '. js'
+Follow the prompts and wait for batch modification of `.js` suffix

-## Instructions
+## Instructions for use

 ### Scan path